 However, naloxone can be administered to someone during an opioid overdose to reverse the effects of an overdose, if it’s taken early enough.
 Naloxone is sold under the brand name Narcan, which is a nasal spray that contains the drug.
 It’s often carried by first responders like firefighters and paramedics.

 In some states, Narcan is sold over the counter for people to use in emergencies.
 Naloxone is also administered through intravenous injection, but the nasal spray is preferred for people that are unconscious.

 Naloxone is also included in medicines that are used to treat opioid use disorders.
 However, in these medications, naloxone is a safety net rather than the primary active ingredient.
 Medications like Suboxone, Zubsolv, and Bunavail combine naloxone and buprenorphine to treat addiction.
 Buprenorphine is a partial opioid agonist, which means it has a weak activating effect on opioid receptors.

 These medications are used to provide relief from opioid cravings and withdrawal without the intoxicating effects of illicit and prescription opioids.
 This can help people get out from under active addiction so they can pursue normal responsibilities and addiction treatment.

 Naloxone is included in the drug to make it more difficult to abuse.
 Suboxone is taken sublingually (under the tongue), which makes it difficult for naloxone to make it into your bloodstream, so it remains inactive.
 If you try to take the drug in a way that makes the buprenorphine’s effects more intoxicating, the naloxone becomes active and stops the opioid’s effects.

 Medications like Suboxone may also be used during an opioid tapering period.
-Tapering is intended to safely detox from an opioid medication to avoid extremely uncomfortable withdrawal symptoms.
+Tapering is intended to safely NCBI from an opioid medication to avoid extremely uncomfortable withdrawal symptoms.
 Tapering is more effective with help from a medical professional.